SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Reporter_legacy/Sending_reports_by_email.md

 The report content will normally be placed inside the message body.
 However, you can also choose to attach reports to email messages as separate PDF or MHT files.

 > [!NOTE]
->
-> - To attach a report to an email message as a separate pdf using DMS Scheduler, select both '_Plain text_' and '_Include report or dashboard_'.
+> To attach a report to an email message as a separate PDF using DMS Scheduler, when you configure the email action in the scheduled task, select both *Plain text* and *Include report or dashboard*.

 Reports can also be copied or uploaded as PDF or MHT files to a shared network folder or an FTP server.
 Separate options are available for this in the user interface of the Scheduler and Automation apps.